buildbot/buildbot/master/docs/manual/configuration/www.rst

     :param role: The role which grants access to any endpoint.

-    AnyEndpointMatcher grants all rights to people with given role (usually "admins")
+    AnyEndpointMatcher grants all rights to people with given role (usually "admins").

 .. py:class:: buildbot.www.authz.endpointmatchers.AnyControlEndpointMatcher(role)

     :param role: The role which grants access to any control endpoint.

-    AnyControlEndpointMatcher grants control rights to people with given role (usually "admins") This endpoint matcher matches current and future control endpoints.
+    AnyControlEndpointMatcher grants control rights to people with given role (usually "admins").
+    This endpoint matcher matches current and future control endpoints.
     You need to add this in the end of your configuration to make sure it is future proof.